smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 * Ability to manually grant zero-to-many "Proprietary Functional Groups" to an application during application review.
 (Note: auto app approval will not grant any Proprietary Functional Groups)
 * Injection of VehicleData parameters into the generated Policy Table
 * SDL Server would need to compare the version received from sdl_snapshot before serving schema update
+* SDL Server needs to add a new UI field on "Module Config" tab "Endpoints" to allow and OEM to add `url` for OEM Network Mapping table file.
 * OEM Network Mapping table file will be hosted by OEM and there is no plan for an SDL supported sample of that project that would serve up all those different OEM Network Mapping table file
 * If OEM fails to update endpoint URL for OEM Network Mapping file, SDL server will NOT serve that endpoint in PTU.